doctorfree/RoonCommandLine/markdown/roon_fade.1.md

 **roon_fade -z Kitchen on**
 : Enables fading in the Roon zone named *Kitchen*

+**roon_fade now**
+: Immediately fades volume in the default Roon zone followed by a prompt to restore volume levels

 # AUTHORS
 Written by Ronald Record github@ronrecord.com